destination-earth-digital-twins/deode_spatial_verif/README.md

         -   **units**. \[str\].
 Units of \<var_verif\>.

+        -   verif.
+Information regarding the verification parameters.

+            -   times.
+Accumulation periods and verification frequencies.

+                -   **accum_hours**. \[int\].
+In case you want to verify an accumulated variable, this parameter indicates the number of hours to be accumulated for each timestep to be verified.
+The accum parameter must be set to True in the [exp config file](https://github.com/destination-earth-digital-twins/deode_spatial_verif?tab=readme-ov-file#experiment-config-file-config_expyaml).

+                -   **freq_verif**. \[int\].
+Frequency, in number of hours, of each verification timestep.

             -   FSS.
 Threshold and scales for FSS.

                 -   **thresholds**. \[list\].
 List of the different thresholds (float values) to be verified in FSS.

                 -   **scales**. \[list\].
 List of the different scales (int values) to be verified in FSS.
 Numbers relate to pixels, not length units.

             -   SAL.
 Parameters to be used in SAL.
 These parameters are only used for object detection, which is required to compute structure and location values.

                 -   **f**. \[float\].
 Multiplicative factor to apply in the SAL methodology following [(Wernli et al., 2008)](https://journals.ametsoc.org/view/journals/mwre/136/11/2008mwr2415.1.xml).
 The value they set is 1/15.

                 -   **q**. \[float\].
 Quartile of the observations/experiments to be estimated to set an object detection threshold.
 A value of 0.95 is recommended to avoid outliers [(Gilleland et al., 2009)](https://journals.ametsoc.org/view/journals/wefo/24/5/2009waf2222269_1.xml).

                 -   **tstorm_kwargs**. \[dict\].
 Additional object detection parameters.
 See [tstorm](https://github.com/pySTEPS/pysteps/blob/master/pysteps/feature/tstorm.py) for further details.

 ## Case config file: config\_\<Case\>.yaml